nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - The commit corresponding to old branch is labelled with "(OLD)"
 - Old branch is shown at the left, current branch at the right
 - The corresponding commit hash is the five character string displayed

+**Include an interactive GUI version where Avengers can click on the menu to see usage history as well.**

 #### [For Advanced Users] Reverting Commit: `revert`
 Reverts state of Academy Directory to a previous commit